Phurga/obsidian_vault/concepts/measures of biodiversity.md

 - [[functional diversity]] (ecological functions, [[food web]])
 - [[phylogenetic diversity]] (evolutionary history)
 - [[biomass]] could be added, although it is also a measure of quantity and not diversity, it is statistically linked to it since increased number and mass of organisms leads to increase of genes and species.
-Each facet should be quantified using different indicators.

 On the choice of the biodiversity indicator to use: ![[Santini2017_Assessingsuitability#^417914]]
 ## indicators